cenit-io/miesh-integrations/docs/overview.md

 Simple PerPersonal import and export processes with a single data type.

+In this scenario, the records are imported into a data-type and then when the export process is executed, it reads the records of the same data-type, prepares and sends the file to the cloud.

 ## Import PerPersonal from SAP-SF

 1. Create the [authorization](authorizations/sap-success-factors.md)